demisto/content/Packs/Carbon_Black_Enterprise_Response/Playbooks/playbook-Carbon_Black_Response_-_Unisolate_Endpoint_README.md

-This playbook will unisolate sensors in Carbon Black Response.
+This playbook unisolates sensors according to the sensor ID that is provided in the playbook input.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.